mandiant/flare-fakenet-ng/README.md

 The `Port` and `Protocol` settings are necessary for the listeners to know to which ports to bind and, if they support multiple protocol (e.g RawListener), decide which protocol to use.
-They are also used by the diverter to figure out which ports and protocols to redirect.
+They are also used by the Diverter to figure out which ports and protocols to redirect.

 The `Listener` setting defines one of the available listener plugins to handle